rickkas7/rickkas7.github.io/notes/electron-3rdparty-sims/README.md

 ## Claiming an Electron manually

-In addition to using the setup.particle.io method above, once your Electron is breathing cyan after successfully setting the APN.
+In addition to using the setup.particle.io method above, once your Electron is breathing cyan after successfully setting the APN, you can claim an Electron with a 3rd-party SIM or an activated Particle SIM manually.

 You'll need the device ID of your Electron.
 You can get it by putting the Electron in [listening mode] (https://docs.particle.io/guide/getting-started/modes/electron/#listening-mode), blinking dark blue, by holding down the MODE button until the main status LED blinks blue, then issuing the CLI command: